 During our lesson I learned how to angle my body, distribute my weight in order to make a turn, how to rebalance when I’m skiing straight, and how to hockey stop.
 Michael was such a great instructor as he broke down each skill.
 He would then watch me come down and give me corrections to try the next time around.
 Having this instruction was just what I needed to ensure I’m learning properly and not starting off with any bad habits.

 For instance, as I became more comfortable going down and picking up speed, I started turning my upper body into the hill as I turned.
 That’s a habit from snowboarding and I never would have caught myself doing it if Michael hadn’t been instructing me.

 I was truly enjoying myself and enjoying the physical challenge of trying to execute the skills correctly.
-At the end of the two-hour lesson, my legs were jello!
+At the end of the 90 minute lesson, my legs were jello!
 I want to build a better booty?
 Skiing every day will certainly do that!

 Skiing wasn’t nearly as scary as I remembered, and I loved that in one lesson I felt super comfortable on the bunny hill.
 I still have three lessons to go in the package so I can only imagine how good I’ll feel on skis by the end.